EllangoK/ComfyUI-post-processing-nodes/README.md

  - GaussianBlur: Applies a Gaussian blur to the input image, softening the details
  - KMeansQuantize: Reduce the amount of colors in an image from 0-256
  - PixelSort: Rearranges the pixels in the input image based on their values, and input mask.
 Creates a cool glitch like effect.
+ - Pixelize: Applies a pixelization effect, simulating the reducing of resolution
  - Sharpen: Enhances the details in an image by applying a sharpening filter

 ## Example workflow